Prickly Wing Murex Shell, Pteropurpura erinaceoides

 Prickly Wing Murex Shell, Pteropurpura erinaceoides.
 Shell collected off the beach at Punta Chivato, Baja California Sur, March 2023.
 Size: 5.6 cm (3.8 inches) x 3.2 cm (1.3 inches) in height.
 Collection, photographs and identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Prickly Wing Murex, Pteropurpura erinaceoides (Valenciennes, 1832), is a gastropod mollusk that is a member of the Muricidae Family of Rocks.
-The shell is dainty with five or six whorls, a moderately high spire, marked with fine spiral ridges, a moderately long closed siphon canal and an oval aperture with the outside of the outer lip having slight dentition (teeth).
-Between the frilled and curved backward varices, there is a series of low, blunt, knobs, topped by a larger, blunt, knob on the shoulder.
-The exterior of the shell is cream to brown in color with some specimens displaying lighter and darker coloration as blotches or streaks; the interior is white.
-Prickly Wing Murexes reach a maximum of 6.2 cm (2.4 inches) in length and 3.5 cm (1.4 inches) in height.
+Description: Prickly Wing Murex Shells are dainty and are comprised of five or six whorls.
+They have a moderately high spire.
+These shells are sculpted with spiral ridges.
+Between the frilled and recurved varices, there is a series of low, blunt, knobs, topped by a larger, blunt, knob on the shoulder.
+They have a moderately long, closed, siphon canal and an oval aperture.
+The exterior of the outer lip of the aperture has slight dentition (teeth).
+The exterior of the shell is cream to brown in color, with some specimens displaying lighter and darker coloration as blotches or streaks.
+The interior is white.
+Prickly Wing Murexes reach a maximum of 6.4 cm (2.5 inches) in length and 3.6 cm (1.5 inches) in height.